Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of the correlation conjecture

 In contrast, the computed relations in C$_2$ and O$_2$ are almost perfectly linear.
 This holds for both triplet states, as confirmed for O$_2$ in a previous study~\cite{Irimia2023-open-shell}, and singlet states.
-Even though they do not follow the minimal pairing approach completely, the extent of electron reorganisation is smaller, which explains the linear behaviour over a large part of the dissociation curves.
+Even though they do not follow the minimal pairing approach completely, the extent of electron reorganization is smaller, which explains the linear behavior over a large part of the dissociation curves.
 The only deviations from linearity come about due to jumps between energy surfaces.

-An example for an heterodiatomic molecule that is isoelectronic to dinitrogen is carbon monoxide.
+An example of a heterodiatomic molecule that is isoelectronic to dinitrogen is carbon monoxide.
 Its triple bond represents the strongest chemical bond of all molecules, and while the oxygen atom formally carries a positive charge, the dissociation of the bond does not proceed homolytically.
 Instead, one of the electron pairs localizes on oxygen to produce the two neutral atoms as fragments.
-Thus, it represents an interesting intermediate example between most of the examples for homolytic dissociation in this manuscript, and helium hydride which dissociates under electron localization and was previously found to not fulfill the CC.
+Thus, it represents an interesting intermediate example between most of the examples for homolytic dissociation in this paper, and helium hydride which dissociates under electron localization and was previously found to not fulfill the CC.